7 Sex Toys For Couples Tested, Reviewed, And Ranked — From Least To Most Buzzworthy

 Did It Get In The Way Of Penetrative Sex?
 Sure did — but it's not meant to be used that way.

-Who I'd Recommend It To: Someone who wants to get a guy to understand the appeal of sex toys, or has a partner who has trouble getting hard.
+Who I'd Recommend It To: Someone who wants to get their partner to understand the appeal of sex toys, or has a partner who has trouble getting hard.

 The self-proclaimed "first guybrator" by Hot Octopus cracked both of us up.
 Everything about it — from the packaging to the black instructional manual that basically said "Dude, figure it out, you're a man" — was kind of hilarious.
 I mean, just look at this ad compared to the female-marketed toys.

 There are a few ways to use the Pulse II.
-One is for the dude to lube up his penis and put his shaft into it and basically jack off; which seemed to fairly amuse my guy, though he said he preferred his hand over the toy.
-The way to use it as a couple, though, is basically to dry hump while his shaft is inside it, with the woman rubbing up onto the hard, vibrating side of it.
+One is for a person with a penis to lube up their penis and put their shaft into it and basically jack off; which seemed to fairly amuse my guy, though he said he preferred his hand over the toy.
+The way to use it as a couple, though, is basically to dry hump while your partner's shaft is inside it, and you're rubbing up onto the hard, vibrating side of it.

 My Main Complaint: Neither of us were big fans of the couple-play option — although the vibrations were strong enough, it felt like a huge, loud, hard wad of plastic was between us, because ... it was.
 If I'm going to dry hump as foreplay, I'd rather just do it without anything in between our junk.
 Still, it was kind of cool to see him use a vibrator.